ophelia, corrected

 The venom stole her sanity

-There are in fact numerous ways one could more deeply invoke Ophelia into poetry and songwriting.
+There are numerous ways one could more deeply invoke Ophelia into poetry and songwriting.
 Her image is timeless and tragic.

-Taylor Swift recently said that her critics talking about her and mentioning her album’s name within the first week of release is helping her.
-And I agree with that — and I’m not a hater and have no problem helping.
-I have enormous respect for her and am a fan of folklore, evermore, and Midnights.
-But we should be allowed to dive into the glaring issues with this song’s lyrics — as well as the broader Shakespearization of Taylor Swift by our generation.
-Let’s think.
+I have enormous respect for the singer but we should be allowed to dive into the glaring issues with this song’s lyrics — as well as the broader Shakespearization of Taylor Swift by our generation.

 There’s debate about Ophelia’s age because there’s no direct textual or numeric evidence of whether she is a preteen or not but we have enough to go off to make an educated guess: she’s referred to many literary critics as a “child-woman,” someone not yet fully formed emotionally or intellectually.
 When her father orders her to reject Hamlet, she instantly goes: